-Interstate 696 (Walter P. Reuther Freeway) forms a northerly bypass of Detroit between Interstate 96 at Novi and Interstate 94 at St. Clair Shores.
+Interstate 696 (Walter P. Reuther Freeway) forms a northerly bypass of Detroit between I-96 at Novi and I-94 at St. Clair Shores.
 The freeway is mostly urban, traveling below grade from Southfield to Roseville and along a trenched freeway parallel to Eleven Mile Road between Evergreen Road (Exit 11) and Southfield Road (Exit 12).
 A cut and cover tunnel takes the route below parkland south of Lincoln Drive, where another trenched section leads I-696 to two additional cut and cover tunnels east of Greenfield Road (Exit 13).

-Interstate 696 opened initially between Interstate 96 and U.S. 24 in late 1963.
+Interstate 696 opened initially between I-96 and U.S. 24 in late 1963.
 Business Spur I-696 was designated the year before and decommissioned by 1970.
-The next portion of freeway opened was the stretch between Interstates 75 and 94 in 1979.1 Completion of the 28.2-mile route took another ten years with an opening on December 14, 1989.
-Opening ceremonies were held by Michigan Governor Blanchard for the 9.1-mile section from U.S. 24 (Telegraph Road) east to Interstate 75.2
+The next portion of freeway opened was the stretch between I-75 and I-94 in 1979.1 Completion of the 28.2 mile long route took another ten years with an opening on December 14, 1989.
+Opening ceremonies were held by Michigan Governor Blanchard for the 9.1 mile section from U.S. 24 (Telegraph Road) east to Interstate 75.2

 Detroit – 1976/77 Michigan Official Highway Map

 Interstate 696 next opened between I-75 at Madison Heights and I-94 at Roseville in 1979.
 Until 1989, I-696 at Southfield defaulted onto the Governor John Lodge Freeway (U.S. 10).